What Is a Cranial Prosthesis? A Simple Guide

 A regular wig is typically created for cosmetic or fashion purposes.
 It’s designed for temporary wear by people with a full head of hair underneath, so factors like scalp sensitivity, long-term comfort, and a secure fit aren't the top priorities.
 A cranial prosthesis, on the other hand, is a medical-grade hair system specifically engineered for individuals experiencing hair loss from conditions like alopecia, chemotherapy, or other medical issues.
 Every detail, from the materials used for the cap to the way the hair is ventilated, is chosen to provide comfort, security, and a natural look for someone with little to no hair.
 It’s a solution designed to restore your sense of self with the highest level of care.

-Medical-Grade Materials and Construction
+Why Medical-Grade Materials Matter

 The biggest distinction lies in the quality and purpose of the materials.
 A cranial prosthesis is built from the ground up using medical-grade components.
 The base, or cap, is constructed with specialized fabrics that are soft, lightweight, and gentle on the skin.
 This isn't just a matter of preference; it's a necessity for a scalp that may be tender or sensitive due to medical treatments.
 Unlike many fashion wigs that use standard, sometimes abrasive materials, a prosthesis prioritizes your scalp's health.
 This careful construction ensures you can wear your hair system all day without discomfort, which is why we focus on providing premium human hair medical wigs that meet these high standards.

-Designed for Comfort on Sensitive Scalps
+A Gentle Fit for Sensitive Scalps

 If you're going through medical treatments like chemotherapy, you know that your skin can become incredibly sensitive.
 The last thing you want is a wig that irritates your scalp.
 Cranial prostheses are specifically designed with this sensitivity in mind.
 The materials used are hypoallergenic and breathable to prevent itching and overheating.
 The cap construction is often seamless and soft to avoid putting pressure on tender areas.
 This focus on comfort makes a world of difference in your daily life, allowing you to wear your hair with confidence and without constant irritation.
 During a personal consultation, we can walk you through the different cap options to find the one that feels best for you.